madsjulia/Mads.jl/README.md

 * Uncertainty Quantification
 * Model Selection and Averaging
 * Model Reduction and Surrogate Modeling
+* Risk Assessment
 * Decision Analysis and Support

-[MADS](http://madsjulia.github.io/Mads.jl) utilizes adaptive rules and techniques which allow the analyses to be performed efficiently with minimum user input.
+[MADS](http://madsjulia.github.io/Mads.jl) utilizes adaptive rules and techniques that allow the analyses to be performed efficiently with minimum user input.

 [MADS](http://madsjulia.github.io/Mads.jl) provides a series of alternative algorithms to execute various types of data-based and model-based analyses.